SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Since we follow the AP format in round 3, 3 member teams can be unbalanced sometimes.
 I found that checking up on teams during case prep was pivotal to nipping unhealthy behaviors in the bud.
 Sometimes one person will be shy, and the other 2 people just talk to each other.
 Noticing this and reminding them to prep together can make a world of difference for this person.

 A very similar situation is when 2 friends come together for recruitments.
-Oth
+Others have sometimes made an effort to split these friends into 2 different teams, but I don't find this necessary.
+Maybe it was to encourage so It can sometimes be more fun and less scary to debate alongside your friend.
+If you ensure that the third person doesn't get suppressed, I think things can still go smoothly.

 (talk about wrapping up recruitments fast to push tournaments early).